-If SPMRs follow operational instructions when processing cheques, they will not be held liable should if chques subsequently go astray.
+If SPMRs follow operational instructions when processing cheques (ie. by properly endorsing details on the cheques), they will not be held liable should if cheques subsequently go astray.
 The prime requirements are for branches to only accept cheques as a method of payment on cheque acceptable products and to record transactions accurately with cheque as the method of payment on Horizon.
 By following the set operational processes, SPMRs can avoid any liability for missing cheques.